josephrodini/Election_Analysis/README.md

 3. Calculating the total number of votes each candidate received.
 4. Calculating the percentage of votes each candidate won.
 5. Determining the winner of the election based on popular vote.
+6. Getting the percentage of votes cast in each county.
+7. Determining the county with the most votes cast.

 ## Resources
 Resources for this project included: